As an Amazon Associate I earn from qualifying purchases.

-Dutch ovens are pots that are either made of cast iron, or are covered in an enamel.
-They have a good fitting lid made of the same material (which can also be used as a separate cooking pan in many cases.
+Dutch ovens are pots that are either made of cast iron or are covered in enamel.
+They have a well-fitting lid made of the same material (which can also be used as a separate cooking pan in many cases.

 If you aren’t used to cooking in one, you’ll want to keep an eye on things the first few times you use one.
 Food like chili tends to cook a bit faster in a good dutch oven.